Hanikamu/hanikamu-service/README.md

 - A `Service.call!` will success on it's task or will raise an error

-- `.call!` will raise a set of known errors(validation, ...)
+- `.call!` will raise a predefined set of errors (e.g., validation errors).

-- `Service.call` will success on it's task returning a monadic Success reponse or will fail returning a monadic Failure
+- `Service.call` should either successfully return a Success response or a Failure response in a monadic format.

-- `.call` will only catch a set of known Service Errors inheriting from Hanikamu::Service::WhiteListedError and it's implemented as a wrapper of `.call!`
+- `.call` will catch only specific Service Errors inheriting from Hanikamu::Service::WhiteListedError and it's implemented as a wrapper of `.call!`

 #### Responsibilities